ashutoshyesekar/portfolio/GITHUB_PAGES_SETUP.md

 2. Click on "Settings" tab
 3. Scroll down to "Pages" in the left sidebar
 4. Under "Source", select "GitHub Actions"
+5. Make sure your repository is public (required for free GitHub Pages)
-5. The workflow will automatically trigger on your next push
+6. The workflow will automatically trigger on your next push

+**Important**: If the build fails initially, go to the "Actions" tab in your repository to see detailed error logs.

 ### 4. Update Repository Name (if needed)